raphaelcristal/Lisp-REPL/README.md

 ### How to use ###

+This software has been tested with the latest versions of Chrome and Firefox.
+It may work in other browsers but it is not guaranteed.

 Open index.html after the project was built.
 The interface consists of two windows:
-The bottom window is the REPL, which takes a single expression as an input and evaluates it immediatly.
-The top window takes multiple expresssion as input and they will be evaluated as you click the _Parse_ button.
+The right window is the REPL, which takes a single expression as an input and evaluates it immediatly.
+The left window takes multiple expresssion as input and they will be evaluated as you click the _Run_ button.
 After that you will be able to access your defined functions through the REPL.
+To save and load your code snippets you can use the save and load buttons.
 To clear the global environment and reset the interpreter, you can just reload the page.

 ### Simple Examples ###